UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Protecting Electronics From Power Surges

-When the grid comes back online, the voltage can briefly spike, which may damage sensitive electronics like computers and televisions.
-To avoid this, wait about 10 to 15 minutes after power is restored before plugging these items back in.
-We also recommend using surge-protecting power strips or installing a whole-home surge protector to safeguard your devices against future fluctuations.
+When the grid comes back online, the voltage can briefly spike, creating a transient overvoltage that may permanently damage sensitive electronics like computers, gaming consoles, and televisions.
+To ensure proper surge protection after power is restored, wait exactly 10 to 15 minutes before plugging these valuable items back into the wall.
+We also highly recommend using surge-protecting power strips or installing a whole-home surge protector to safeguard your devices against future voltage fluctuations.

 Illustration of a man with an emergency kit and a checklist for power outage preparedness.